martzyx/clerkshortcutpro/README.md

 -   Add license file
 -   Redo styling of translation buttons
 -   Always work on porting to Firefox :/
+-   Make tool for customers to see hidden designs

 ## License